2mol/loser-hack/README.md

 You're just a total LOSER.
 And now your feelings are hurt.

 But **wait**, now there's a solution!
-Get together with other losers in a completely uncompetitive environment where EVERYBODY WINS A PRICE.
+Get together with other losers in a completely uncompetitive environment where EVERYBODY WINS A PRIZE.

 ## features